rdempsey/pyspark-for-data-processing/README.md

 Code for my presentation: Using PySpark to Process Boat Loads of Data

-Download the slides from Slideshare: [https://www.slideshare.net/robertdempsey/using-pyspark-to-process-boat-loads-of-data](https://www.slideshare.net/robertdempsey/using-pyspark-to-process-boat-loads-of-data).
+Download the slides from: [Slideshare](https://www.slideshare.net/robertdempsey/using-pyspark-to-process-boat-loads-of-data).

 ## Dataset